 It’s Themed Furniture Makeover Day and our focus is all about STORAGE and ORGANIZATION.
 We can all use a little of that in our lives, right?
 Here’s what my hubby and I choose for our knock-off project:

-Once we got the structure cut and mostly assembled, it was time to put on the finishing touches. (enter in ME)
+Once we have the structure cut and rough assembly, it’s time to put on the finishing touches. (enter in ME)

-To create a rustic base, I went for my favorite stain, Early American Varathane by Rust-Oleum, that we used in our bedroom, our bathroom, and on several other projects, including our other Pottery Barn knock-off.
+First, to create a rustic base, I went for my favorite stain, Early American Varathane by Rust-Oleum, that we used in our bedroom, our bathroom, and on several other projects, including our other PB Trunk knock-off.

 Once the base was finished being assembled using our Kreg Jig (one of my all-time favorite tools), it was time for the upholstery.
 I have done several upholstery projects, like my channel back chair and my feed sack chair to name a few, but have never used leather in this capacity.
 Just look at this gorgeousness.